mraible/mongock-docs/site/v5/what-is-mongock/what-is-mongock.md

 </p>

 <div class="success">
-<b>Mongock 5 released!!</b> Please visit the <a href="from-version-4-to-5">upgrade page</a> to follow easy process.
+<b>Mongock 5 released!!</b> Please visit the <a href="/v5/from-version-4-to-5">upgrade page</a> to follow easy process.
 </div>

 ## Introduction
-Mongock is a Java based migration tool as part of your application code.
-It allows developers to have ownership and control over data migrations during the deployment process, allowing safer migrations in distributed systems as code and data changes are shipped together.
+Mongock is a Java based migration tool as part of your application code for Distributed environments.
+It allows developers to execute safer migrations by having ownership and control over data migrations during the Application deployment process as code and data changes are shipped together.

-It was originally designed for MongoDB data migrations and the product is evolving to provide a wider suite of database compatibility and cover other features for transactional execution use cases that require state management in distributed systems.
+It was originally designed for MongoDB data migrations and the product is evolving to provide a wider suite of database compatibility whilst providing transactional execution features for use cases that require state management in distributed systems.

 ------------------------------------------------